mpeex/wyoming-hailo-whisper/README.md

 >Press Enter to start recording, or 'q' to quit:

 Press Enter and speak via the bluetooth mic, the transcription will be printed at console.

-**HassOS users**

-The following steps has been proven successfull by a user to generate an HA AddOn.
-Familiarize yourself with the [HA AddOn official guide](https://developers.home-assistant.io/docs/add-ons/tutorial)
-1. SSH to your HA machine and go to the `/addons` folder
-2. Create a new directory called `wyoming-hailo-whisper`
-3. Copy inside `wyoming-hailo-whisper` directory the entire repo content (including `hailo_packages` that has to be manually created, see installation steps 1 and 2 above)
-4. Rename `Dockerfile_HassOS_AddOn` to `Dockerfile`
-5. The default is to use Hailo8L, if you need Hailo8 edit the `--device` parameter in `run.sh` accordingly
-5. Proceed from now on with [HA AddOn official guide, step 2](https://developers.home-assistant.io/docs/add-ons/tutorial#step-2-installing-and-testing-your-add-on)